Planning Your Gift

 We are grateful to those who have considered it fitting to make a provision in their estate plans to support our mission.

-If you are considering a planned gift or including Aptiv Foundation in your will and want more information, please contact Jackie Jensen-Utz at 608-784-9450 or at email@example.com.
+If you are considering a planned gift or including Aptiv Foundation in your will and want more information, please contact our Director of Development at 608-784-9450 or email us at firstname.lastname@example.org.